astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/index.rst

 .. _galaxy_catalog_analysis_tutorial:

 **********************************************************************
-Tutorial on analyzing galaxy catalogs
+Tutorials on analyzing galaxy catalogs
 **********************************************************************

 By following this tutorial, you will learn how to use Halotools to